lokapal-xyz/lokapal-xyz.github.io/content/insights.md

 ---
 date: '2025-03-06T21:24:30-03:00'
 draft: false
-title: 'DAO Insights'
+title: 'Lokapal Insights'
 ---

-DAO Insights is the knowledge and research hub of Lokapal, dedicated to advancing understanding in decentralized governance, DAO structures, and philosophical underpinnings of decentralization.
+Lokapal Insights is the knowledge and research hub of Lokapal, dedicated to advancing understanding in decentralized governance, DAO structures, and philosophical underpinnings of decentralization.
 It consists of three key areas:

 ## 🔹HowToDAO
 HowToDAO is an educational initiative dedicated to documenting, categorizing, and structuring knowledge about DAO governance, security, and best practices.
 It offers: